FG Not Responsible for Electricity Problems, Fashola Tells Nigerians - THISDAYLIVE

 He then added: “The people who are operating the power sector -generation and distribution, are now privately-owned companies.
 I am here because I am concerned.
 If your telephone is not working, it is not the minister of communication that you go to.
 Let us be very clear.”

-Fashola, further explained: “So, for those of you who want to weaponise electricity, face the businessmen who have taken it up.
-Let us be honest: If your bank over-charges you interest, is it the minister of finance you go to?
+“So, for those of you who want to weaponise electricity, face the businessmen who have taken it up.
+Let us be honest.
+If your bank over-charges you interest, is it the minister of finance you go to?
 So, let’s be clear.
-This is now a private business by an Act of parliament 2005.”
+This is now a private business by an Act of Parliament of 2005.”

-His role as minister, he said, was not to run the power systems but proffer policy directions, among others.
+Speaking on his role as minister, Fashola said, he was not to run the power systems but proffer policy directions, among others.

-He said: “My role is regulatory oversight and policy, but I have a problem which is the fact that I can’t see a problem and turn my back, so I’m getting involved.
-So, the people you should be talking to about transformers is not me; the ministry doesn’t supply transformers anymore.”
+He said: “My role is regulatory oversight and policy, but I have a problem, which is the fact that I can’t see a problem and turn my back.
+So, I’m getting involved.
+So, the people you should be talking to about transformers are not me; the ministry doesn’t supply transformers anymore.”

-Defending his position after a participant at the dialogue insisted he had the job of supervising the sector which Gencos and Discos played in as operators, he said: “I think that NERC (Nigerian Electricity Regulatory Commission) is the referee of the game.
+Defending his position after a participant at the dialogue insisted he had the job of supervising the sector, he said: “I think that NERC (Nigerian Electricity Regulatory Commission) is the referee of the game.
 I am FIFA (Federation of International Football Association).
 And it is not right as you said that FIFA gets involved, because whether the referee makes a mistake or not, the goal stands.”

-“So, the FIFA man does not enter the field to say go and change the result, but it’s an interesting analogy that I’ve also contemplated in my head and that’s why you didn’t catch me by too much surprise.
+“So, the FIFA man does not enter the field to say go and change the result, but it is an interesting analogy that I have also contemplated in my head and that is why you didn’t catch me by too much surprise.
 However, it is important to allow the referee to continue to decide the game because investors like to know who decides.”

-Wednesday’s dialogue dwelt on how far the power sector has fared under the government of President Muhammadu Buhari.